MOTCHAENOK/RESTAURANT-DATABASE/README.md

 select count(*) from customer where last_name is null;
 select count(*) from customer where location is not null

-#-=storing a sting value it is not a null value
+#--storing a sting value it is not a null value
 insert into customer(customer_id,first_name,mobile_number,mail_id,location)
 values (6,"Enok",94747847,"null","pamban");
 ##--example error "null" is a string